ahmadibrahim/REST-DOC/restmd.md

 P.S.
 Nonetheless, it is not always possible to have a stateless approach .
 Services like OAuth require information to be maintained in the session store.
 Compatibility with previous versions of the application may also be a motivation to maintain session data across requests

-When maintining a session is essential, you must :
+When maintaining a session is essential, you must :
 - Make sure that the data in the session store are not used as a temporary state between HTTP requests mais exclusively used as a cache holding data that will stay valid during the whole session.
 - Make sure that the session is available across the whole server farm (no session affinity).